swetoast/environment_engine/README.md

 `thermal_model` (the learned physics), `price` (forecast, rank, cheapest window), `psychrometrics` (dew point, feels-like), `decay` (peak-hold decay for PM recovery, seal and presence holds), `forecast`, `lightning`, `runtime`, `quiet_hours`, `presets`.

----

-## Development

-    python -m pytest tests/ -q      # 214 tests python -m pyflakes .

-`config_flow.py`, `coordinator.py` and the entity platforms are Home Assistant-heavy and aren't covered by the unit tests, so `AUDIT.md` documents a set of standing static checks for the bug classes that `pytest` and `pyflakes` structurally cannot see (unresolvable internal imports, malformed schema tuples, option/field drift, dataclass fields that are written but never read).
-Run them before shipping.

-See `DESIGN.md` for the reasoning behind each decision and `IMPROVEMENTS.md` for what's next.